 - Age.
-In children, the pulse is much higher than in adults.
+In children, the pulse rate is much higher than in adults

 - The state of fitness.
-In a person who is actively involved in sports, the pulse to a state of rest is smaller than that of an untrained person.
+In a person who is actively involved in sports, the pulse at rest is less than that of an untrained person.

-- Growth.
+- Height.
 The higher the person, the lower his pulse.

 - Times of Day.
-Early in the morning and late in the evening, the lowest pulse rates are observed.
-The highest reading pulse reaches in the evening.
+In the early morning and late evening, the lowest heart rates are observed.
+The pulse reaches its highest reading in the evening hours.

-Pulse measurement gives physicians a unique opportunity to determine the state of human health without devices, as well as to reveal if not all, then most diseases associated with the cardiovascular system.
+The measurement of the pulse gives physicians a unique opportunity to determine the state of human health without devices, as well as to identify, if not all, then most diseases associated with the cardiovascular system.
 The most common ones are:

-- Tachycardia - rapid pulse (more than 100 beats per minute)
+- Tachycardia - increased heart rate (more than 100 beats per minute)

-- Bradycardia - low heart rate (less than 50 beats per minute)
+- Bradycardia - decreased heart rate (less than 50 beats per minute)

-- Arrhythmia is a violation of the rhythm of the contraction of the heart muscle (various
+- Arrhythmia - a violation of the rhythm of contraction of the heart muscle (various

 time intervals between heartbeats)

-Heart failure is a complex of disorders in which a decrease in the contractile function of the heart muscle is manifested.
-Pulse is slow and weak.
+Heart failure is a complex of disorders in which a decrease in contractile function of the heart muscle is manifested.
+Pulse is slow and weakened

-Pulse is measured in a calm state, having rested for a few minutes.
-Pulse, in a prone position, standing and sitting is different, so you should always measure the pulse in one position.
-The most optimal way to measure heart rate is in the morning after waking up in a lying position.
-For more accurate results, the pulse is counted for one minute.
+The pulse is measured in a calm state, having rested for several minutes.
+The pulse in the lying, standing and sitting position is different, so you should always measure the pulse in one position.
+The best option for measuring heart rate is in the morning after waking up in a supine position.
+For more accurate results, the pulse is counted within one minute.

-It is best to measure the pulse in the wrist on the radial artery, using the middle, index and ring fingers (as shown in the figure).
+It is best to measure the pulse in the wrist of the radial artery using the middle, index and ring fingers (as shown in the figure).

 - after any physical and emotional stress